Confluence 6.6 Upgrade Notes

 Here are some important notes on upgrading to Confluence 6.6.
 For details of the new features and improvements in this release, see the Confluence 6.6 Release Notes.

-Confluence 6.6 is an Enterprise release
+Confluence 6.6 is a Long Term Support release

 This means we'll provide bug fix releases until 6.6 reaches end of life, to address critical security, stability, data integrity, and performance issues.